mr-abhi-shek/astro-website/src/content/pratibha/application.md

 infoListThird: " Names and Mobile Numbers of both Parents, along with their Educational Qualifications and Professions."

 selection: "Selection Process: "
-selectionListOne: "Assistance is available without consideration of the applicant's caste, community, gender, or religion.
-The sole eligibility criteria for assistance are verified qualifications, family income, and the student's desire to succeed. "
+selectionListOne: "Assistance is available without regard to an applicant's caste, community, gender, or religion.
+The sole eligibility criteria for assistance are: verified qualifications, family income, and the student's desire to succeed. "
-selectionListTwo: " To determine the actual need and financial hardship faced by the student, the Kiran Foundation team collects documents and other evidence from the student and their family members."
+selectionListTwo: " To assess the actual need and financial hardship faced by the student, the Kiran Foundation team collects documents and other supporting evidence from the student and their family members."
 selectionListThird: " Please note that selection of all applicants may not be possible.
-All applicants agree to abide by the final decision of the Kiran Foundation."
+By applying, all applicants acknowledge and agree to accept the final decision of the Kiran Foundation."

 downloadApp : "Download Pratibha App"
 googleform: " Apply by Google Form"